One stop shop for indie pop arrangement, instrumentation and production.

-Hi!
-I'm Kevin -a songwriter, producer, and multi-instrumentalist.
-I've toured with Steven Dayvid McKellar of Civil Twilight and been a part of the Nashville music scene for over 10 years.
-I want to take your song and help you finish it!
-My ideal client would be a songwriter needing help with arrangement, instrumentation, and production.
+I'm a songwriter, producer, and multi-instrumentalist.
+I've toured with Steven Dayvid McKellar of Civil Twilight, my music has been featured on CBS, and I was a part of the Nashville music scene for over 10 years.
+I’d love to hear more about your project, feel free to get in touch!